-Mr. Rosenthal’s practice is primarily concentrated in the following areas:
+Ken Rosenthal’s practice is primarily concentrated in the following areas:

-Vexatious litigation and malicious prosecution cases
+- Vexatious litigation and malicious prosecution cases

-Civil and criminal tax litigation –state and federal
+- Civil and criminal tax litigation –state and federal

-Accounting regulatory and ethics issues, risk management, and malpractice defenseWhite collar and other criminal defense
+- Accounting regulatory and ethics issues, risk management, and malpractice defense

-Innocence, habeas and civil rights litigation
+- Innocence, habeas and civil rights litigation

-Appellate litigation – civil and criminal
+- Appellate litigation – civil and criminal

-Prior to his affiliation with Green & Sklarz, Ken was a partner at Brenner, Saltzman & Wallman LLP, where he practiced civil and criminal litigation for more than twenty years; an Assistant Public Defender in the trial and appellate offices of the Connecticut Public Defender; and the Managing Attorney of the criminal defense unit of New Haven Legal Assistance.
-He received a B.A., cum laude, from Yale University; a J.D., with high honors, from the University of Connecticut School of Law; and an M.S. in Accounting from the University of Connecticut School of Business.
-His publications include: Defending Accounting Malpractice Claims, NYSS-CPA, The CPA Journal, Oct.
-2011, p.
-10; Vexatious Litigation in Connecticut: Malicious Prosecution of Civil Actions, Probable Cause and Lawyer Liability, 84 Conn.
-B. J. 255 (2010); Prosecutor Misconduct and Double Jeopardy, 71 Temple L. Rev. 887 (1998); and Connecticut’sNew Appellate Court System, 9 Conn.
-L. Trib.
-No. 37, Sept.
-12, 1983, p.
-1.
+Prior to his affiliation with Green & Sklarz, Ken was a partner at Brenner, Saltzman & Wallman LLP, where he practiced civil and criminal litigation for more than twenty years; and prior to that served as an Assistant Public Defender in the trial and appellate offices of the Connecticut Public Defender, and as the Managing Attorney of the criminal defense unit of New Haven Legal Assistance.

 General Civil and Criminal Litigation